florating/skincare-routine-helper/README.md

 2. Python has many libraries (like `pandas`) for data science-related tasks, like data cleanup/sanitization and analysis.
 3. SQLAlchemy is the object relational mapper that allows for an object-oriented approach to handling data within the PostgreSQL database.
     - pros:
-        - queries that incorporate user input will automatically sanitize input (no parameter substitution required as would be required for raw SQL queries)
+        - automatically sanitize input when querying the database (no parameter substitution required as would be required for raw SQL queries)
+        - automate relationship management when seeding and updating rows in the database (cascade delete, etc.)
+        - allows class inheritance as with any OO classes
         - abstraction
     - cons:
         - design data model and connect all of the pieces myself (actually was a great learning experience!)
+        - somewhat slower calculations and queries when compared to raw SQL (but this is fine given that this project is not very large)
+4. jQuery and jQuery UI for AJAX and DOM manipulation:
+    - pros:
+        - lightweight
+        - more concise than vanilla JS for DOM manipulation
+        - cross-browser compatibility with Chrome, Edge, Firefox, IE, Safari, Android, and iOS
+    - cons:
+        - not as modern as React or other libraries
+        - slower than CSS and React (for animations and DOM manipulation, respectively)
+    - note: I will be integrating more React into this project in the future; I was unable to do so during project season at Hackbright due to time constraints.

 ### Webscraping
 The Kaggle dataset contained URL to a webpage where users can purchase the specific skincare product.
 (Presumably, the original person who created this dataset specifically scraped these webpages.)